 TOUR PRICES DO NOT INCLUDE AIRFAREThe reason for this is to offer you maximum flexibility.

 Apostolos Greek Tours, Inc. is not a travel agency but a tour operator specializing in the Athens Marathon since 1994.

 FOR AIRFARE AND TRAVEL INSURANCE,PLEASE CONTACT:

-*Tia Bielenberg, who is affiliated with Polk CTM, located here in Colorado.
+*Tia Bielenberg, who is affiliated with Allure Travel, located here in Colorado.
 Tia can be reached on her direct line, 720-842-0282, Monday through Friday, 9am – 5pm MST.

-Disclaimer * Tia Bielenberg and Polk CTM are separate entities from Apostolos Greek Tours, Inc. They are independent agents that Apostolos Greek Tours, Inc. is referring its travelers for assistance regarding airline ticketing and travel insurance.
+Disclaimer * Tia Bielenberg and Allure Travel are separate entities from Apostolos Greek Tours, Inc. They are independent agents that Apostolos Greek Tours, Inc. is referring its travelers for assistance regarding airline ticketing and travel insurance.

 Hang Your Medals with a photo of the Greece medal hanging on a SportHook.

-The first ever feature-length film of the marathon now on DVD
+The first ever feature-length movie of the marathon.

 Stand Up for Greece